devjokes/devjokes.github.io/README.md

 **Why did the jQuery developer never have financial problems?** Because he was in $.noConflict() mode.

-** How did the doctor revive the developer?** a.
-The dev wasn't responsive so the doc picked him up by his bootstraps.
+** How did the doctor revive the developer?** The dev wasn't responsive so the doc picked him up by his bootstraps.